conda/menuinst/appinst/readme.txt

 # Copyright (c) 2008 by Enthought, Inc.
 # All rights reserved.

-wininst
+appinst
 =======

 NOTE:
     This package was developed by Enthought.
-The name wininst is misleading since this is a post-install script used on other platforms as well.
+The name appinst is a rename of what used to be called 'wininst'.